 - (2) Membership

 One (1) faculty member shall be elected from each academic department for a total of three (3), and a fourth member shall be elected at-large from the teaching faculty, ensuring a complement of four (4) members representing teaching faculty.
 Furthermore, one (1) student may be appointed by the Student Assembly as a non-voting member, along with a sixth member appointed by College administration from the Registrar’s Office, Enrollment Services, or the library.
 Members serve for a two (2)-year period, and may not serve more than two (2) consecutive terms.
-This body reports to the Faculty Assembly through its chair or an appointed designee, and to the Dean of Faculty.
+This body reports to the Faculty Assembly through its chair or an appointed designee, and to the Chief Academic Officer.

 - (1) Purpose and Scope